janavarro95/8BitCrypto/ImageProgram/ReadMe.md

 3. Take in an encrpytion key.
 4. Hide the secret message randomly into the image by modifying random pixels in a specific order so that certain pixel alpha values are changed to reflect their ascii equivlent values.
 5. Generate a new image with the secret message embeded into the pixels.

+## How to use
+1. Run main.py using a Python interpreter and follow the prompts on screen.